COVID-19: What Pregnant Women Need to Know

 Yes.
-If you’ve arranged for a certified doula, she can be in the room in addition to your one visitor.
+If you’ve arranged for a certified doula, she can be in the room in addition to your permitted visitors.

 Please note that your doula must be able to provide credentials before they may enter the hospital.
-If you intended to use an unlicensed family member as a birth coach, unfortunately at this time they will not be allowed entry unless that individual is your one permitted visitor.
+If you intended to use an unlicensed family member as a birth coach, unfortunately at this time they will not be allowed entry unless that individual is one of your permitted visitors.

 What personal items can I bring to the hospital?